 Reasons for seeking assistance

-- Domestic and family violence was identified as the main reason for seeking assistance (Figure CLIENTS.10) for one-quarter of clients (26% or about 72,000).
-For more information see Clients who have experienced domestic and family violence.
+- Family and domestic violence was the most common main reason identified for seeking assistance for almost 1 in 3 clients (29% or more than 79,300 clients).
+For more information, see Clients experiencing family and domestic violence.

-- Housing crisis was reported by 23% of clients as the main reason for seeking assistance.
+- Almost 1 in 6 (18% or around 48,400) identified housing crisis as the main reason for seeking assistance.

-Housing and accommodation services provided by agencies include:
+Housing and accommodation services provided by agencies include support to access:

 - short-term or emergency accommodation